We Are Social’s Monday Mashup #298

 Snapchat filter?!
 Yes, you read correctly.
-As long as you’ve got $5, that’s about £3.60, and you are a bit savvy when it comes to design, you can create your very own geo-targeted Snapchat filter.
+As long as you’ve got $5 and you are a bit savvy when it comes to design, you can create your very own geo-targeted Snapchat filter.
 Snapchat has revealed that the area size you can target will vary anywhere in-between 5,000 and 5,000,000 square feet and metrics will be available on both filter usage and views.

 Also in the world of Snapchat, breakfast brand IHOP has created “chained geo-filters” which promoted the return of “Double-Dipped French Toast”.
 Within a few days the custom filter reached over three million views.
 With the new on-demand geofilters being more affordable than sponsored filters, this will also encourage smaller companies to invest in Snapchat as a marketing medium.
 Basically, Snapchat is nailing it and I want Double-Dipped French toast!

 Foursquare tool looks to prove effectiveness of digital ads

 Social location/discovery platform Foursquare has launched ‘Attribution Powered by Foursquare’, an offering to measure the effectiveness of digital ads when it comes to driving visits to physical stores.
 It works by matching members of a voluntary ‘panel’ of 1.3 million Foursquare users, one group which will be served brand ads and one who won’t be – and the company will track them to see if it makes a difference to their offline behaviour.

 If your brain is currently overloading, fortunately Foursquare has provided us with a foolproof case study.
 Over to you Peter Krasniqi, vp of global sales strategy and operations at Foursquare: